About me

 I am originally from Bilbao, a city of the Basque Country in the north of Spain, although I was born in Santander, another city in the north of Spain.
 I consider myself from Bilbao because that's the city I grew up in and I was brought up in.
 Also, as they say in Spanish, “the cow is from where it grazes” and “people from Bilbao are born wherever they want.”

-Currently, I am a postdoctoral researcher at INRIA Paris and the IMJ-PRG under the mentorship of Fabrice Rouillier and Elias Tsigaridas.
+Currently, I am a Tenure-Track Assistant Professor at the Department of Quantitative Methods of CUNEF Universidad.
 My interests are numerical algorithms and condition-based complexity, computational algebraic geometry, and random geometry.

 Apart from discussing, thinking and writing about mathematics, I also enjoy other aspects of life.
 Here is a quasi-random alphabetical list of another ten things I enjoy: 1st, chatting and discussing random topics with friends (and sometimes other people) over a beer (or other equivalent drink); 2nd, drinking coffee; 3rd, folding origami figures; 4th, Iberian ham; 5th, reading non-mathematical books; 6th, riding a bike; 7th, sending postcards; 8th, swimming in the sea (when possible); 9th, walking while lost in my thoughts; and 10th, writing short stories, poems and calligrams.
 Of course, there are more things I enjoy, like cats, but listing things I enjoy is not something I enjoy.